 • They bring people together

-• You can make one for the kids especially too
+• You can make one especially for kids

 • You can make a charcuterie box for a picnic